Updated on August 28, 2014

 If you and/or your spouse are over age 65 and not eligible for Medicare we will need the following documentation:

-- Letter from Social Security stating that you or your spouse is not eligible for Medicare Part A for free
+- Social Security Denial Letter stating that you or your spouse are not eligible for Medicare Part A for free

 Q) If I enroll in a GIC Medicare supplemental plan, what happens to my spouse's coverage?